mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 For part 2 apply all foldings and print the final list of points.

 ## Day 14

+Populate the polymer by using a `StringBuilder` to save the partial strings after each population.

 ## Day 15
 ## Day 16
 ## Day 17